 Breast reconstruction may involve:

-- Using breast expanders or gel or silicone implants
+- Using breast expanders with saline or silicone implants

 - Using your body's own tissue (autologous tissue reconstruction)